tidy-finance/website/docs/32_size_and_portfolio_building.md

 In this chapter, we continue with portfolio sorts in a univariate setting.
 Yet, we consider firm size as a sorting variable, which gives rise to a well-known return factor: the size premium.
 The size premium arises from buying small stocks and selling large stocks.
 Prominently, @Fama1993 include it as a factor in their three-factor model.
 Apart from that, asset managers commonly include size as a key firm characteristic when making investment decisions.

 We also introduce new choices in the formation of portfolios.
 In particular, we discuss listing exchanges, industries, weighting regimes, and periods.
-These choices matter for the portfolio returns and result in different size premiums [see @Walter2022 for more insights into decision nodes and their effect on premiums].
+These choices matter for the portfolio returns and result in different size premiums [see @Hasler2021, @Soebhag2022, and @Walter2022 for more insights into decision nodes and their effect on premiums].
 Exploiting these ideas to generate favorable results is called p-hacking.
 There is arguably a thin line between p-hacking and conducting robustness tests.
 Our purpose here is to illustrate the substantial variation that can arise along the evidence-generating process.

 The chapter relies on the following set of packages: